vegaprotocol/ethdenver2022/README.md

 Why derivatives?
 Because they are an essential class of instruments for any financial system as they allow risk to be partitioned across time and market participants bringing more stability to those who seek it and additional investment opportunities for others.
 We’re hoping that it will allow DeFi to fully blossom and reach unprecedented levels of adoption.

-Through a rich set of APIs, developers can build on top of Vega and build immersive web, mobile or desktop applications.
-One such application is the Vega Console, this is a Javascript application built with React and makes use of the GraphQL API.
+Through a rich set of APIs, developers can build on top of Vega.
+Platform engineers can plug into trading data and order flow with CEX-like ease.
+Front-end hackers can create immersive web, mobile or desktop applications rich with real-time data, for example Vega Console: A Javascript application built with React which makes heavy use of the GraphQL API.

+Vega believes that the talented web3 community can help build the future of DEFI derivatives trading software.
+We're super excited to see what you come up with during the hackathon.

 ## Judging Criteria

-We'll be judging bounties with the following criteria:
+This year at ETH Denver, we'll be judging bounties with the following criteria:

 * **Creativity and user experience**
 * **Learning and understanding of Vega**
 * **Technicality and coding style**
 * **Completeness and delivery of features given in the brief**

-Note: Each bounty brief also contains a list of more detailed pointers to help guide you towards the ideal solution we're looking for...
+Note: Each bounty brief also contains a list of more detailed pointers to help guide you towards the ideal solution we're looking for - look out for 'Bounty Criteria' at the bottom of each brief.

+### Happy Buidling!

 ## Our Bounties